rhinstaller/anaconda/docs/intro.rst

 -------

 (The following was contributed by David Cantrell
-<dcantrell@redhat.com> and is probably 80% to 90% accurate.
-History
+<dcantrell@redhat.com> with some minor corrections and additions by Matt Wilson
-is hard to keep track of, but this is what I can recall being both in the industry at the time but not at Red Hat.)
+(formerly <msw@redhat.com>) and is probably 85% to 95% accurate.
+History is hard to keep track of, but this is what I can recall being both in the industry at the time but not at Red Hat.)

-So the anaconda code base that we all started with began in 1999 or so, but it was not the original installer used by Red Hat Linux.
+So the Anaconda code base that we all started with began in 1999 or so, but it was not the original installer used by Red Hat Linux.
 Like many distributions at the time, the installation process was hand crafted and consisted of a series of steps executed by a collection of different programs and tools (shell scripts or Perl scripts or custom programs and so on).
-I have not found the original source for that installer, but I am still hunting.
+The original source code for the installer was shipped on the CD, and you can find it in the Red Hat Linux download archives up until the `6.0 release <https://archive.download.redhat.com/pub/redhat/linux/6.0/en/os/i386/misc/src/install/>`_.

-OK, so anaconda.
+OK, so Anaconda.
 Back in the late 1990s there was a huge push of money in to Linux companies.
 Red Hat itself was founded in 1993 and by the late 90s was a large company.
 SuSE was another big one.
 I worked for a company called Walnut Creek CDROM (ftp.cdrom.com) which